 “By the way,” he added, “a lady called Verloren called to my house.
 She said she used to do gardening there before I moved in.
 She also said she would call again.”

 Call again?
 Maria thought.
 It is surprising Farkas let her call once.
-“She comes to the cafe,” Maria said.
+“She comes to the cafe,” said Maria.
 “My mother likes her.
 Erdo says I must like her too.”
 She said this as if she was a child being corrected by a parent.

 “Are you sure that’s what he meant?”
 Farkas asked with surprising wisdom.
 “The woman, Verloren, said that gardening was good for her because it made her forget about herself and her problems,” he added.